dxcamps/DLI_RoboWorkshop_1/prework/readme.md

     info:    group deployment create command OK
     ```

-1. Once the VM has been created, we need to reset the password so you can login.
-The VM was created by a user named "drcrook", so we will log in as him, but when the vm was copied, the password was reset.
-We need to set it to something we know.
-Use the following command, again replacing the ***&lt;name&gt;*** place holders with your name prefix.
-The command will reset the credentials to the following:

-    - login:  `dliuser`
-    - password:  `Pwd@234567890`

-    ```bash
-    azure vm reset-access -g <name>group -n <name>vm -u drcrook -p Pwd@234567890
-    ```

-    sample output:

-    ```bash
-    info:    Executing command vm reset-access
-    + Looking up the VM "dli0201vm"
-    + Installing extension "VMAccessForLinux", VM: "dli0201vm"
-    info:    vm reset-access command OK
-    ```

-1. Finally, to connect to the vm, you will need to know it's IP address and/or dns name.
+1. Finally, to connect to the vm, you will need to know it's fully qualified domin name (fqdn) and/or ip address.
 You can get all the details about your vm using:

     ```bash
     azure vm show --resource-group <name>group --name <name>vm